PrajwalAdsul/Leo-Platform/LeoMine/scraper/LeoMIne_README.md

 │   └── tweets_scrapper.py
 └── utils                   --> contains main logic to extract locatons as well as some preprocessing tasks
     ├── modules.py
-    ├── __pycache__
     └── utils.py

-## Running the tests

-Delete this section if you don't have tests.

-Explain how to run the automated tests for this system

 ## Deployment